Last updated on July 12th, 2018 at 05:42 pm

-Travel Consultant, Sean McBride, recently went on a trip to Peninsula Valdes in search of the southern right whale.
+Travel Consultant, Sean McBride, recently went on a trip to Peninsula Valdes Argentina in search of the southern right whale.
 Follow Sean’s journey along the coast of Argentina and find out if he saw these majestic whales.

 Tourist season in Peninsula Valdes (Puerto Madryn) ultimately coincides with the migratory patterns of the southern right whale.
 Years ago, the mammal’s curious nature made them the “right” whale to hunt.
 By offering themselves to the marauding fleets, the unfortunate whales offered high rewards with minimal risk for those hoping to strike riches in the unforgiving southern oceans.
-Characteristics that once led to the near extinction of these gentle giants now contributes to their livelihood as the focus has shifted from exploitation to admiration.
+Characteristics that once led to the near extinction of these gentle giants now contribute to their livelihood as the focus has shifted from exploitation to admiration.
 With the southern right whale population increasing by about 7% every year, now is the best time to see the 2000+ whales migrating to the waters of Golfo Nuevo.

 My own journey to Puerto Madryn began in July.
 I decided to join a group of scuba divers that planned to dive in the whale-filled waters of Golfo Nuevo in August.
-Being somewhat of a whale enthusiast, the allure of sharing the ocean with a modern day aquatic dinosaur proved too perfect.
+Being somewhat of a whale enthusiast, the allure of sharing the ocean with a modern-day aquatic dinosaur proved too perfect.
 After completing my open water diving course in Buenos Aires, I was ready for my journey to the frigid winter waters of Patagonia.

 Getting to Peninsula Valdes

-The starting point for any visit to Peninsula Valdes starts in the city of Puerto Madryn.
+The starting point for any visit to Peninsula Valdes Argentina starts in the city of Puerto Madryn.
 The Trelew airport services Puerto Madryn and is a short 2-hour flight from Buenos Aires.
 Upon take off, I watched as the fertile greens of the Pampas gave way to the brown arid scrub of Patagonia.
 And as we neared Peninsula Valdes, I was shocked to see the size of the peninsula as it juts out into the Southern Atlantic.
 Surrounded by pristine waters and the promise of mega-fauna my squinting eyes scanned the waters with unrealistic optimism for the dark shadows that might indicate the presence of a southern right whale.

 I waltzed through the small regional airport of Trelew with minimal fuss and traveled by ”Combi” Mini-bus to Puerto Madryn about 50 minutes north.
 Now a UNESCO World Heritage Site, the town of Puerto Madryn sits on the westernmost reaches of Golfo Nuevo with a beach that stretches north toward Peninsula Valdes.
 Very much aware of its assets, Puerto Madryn is heavily geared toward tourism with quality hotels in all categories and a variety of bars and restaurants that line the waterfront.